Malaysian football naturalisation scandal: Naturalisation of seven players

 All featured in Malaysia's 4–0 win against Vietnam in the 2027 AFC Asian Cup qualifiers third round Group F match on 10 June 2025; additionally, Hector Hevel also featured in the earlier 2–0 win over Nepal in the very same qualifiers.
+These players were also involved in three FIFA friendly matches.

+Malaysia has also claimed Nacho Méndez and Christian Abad as naturalized players of Malaysian descent.
+When the naturalization scandal came to light, their ancestral backgrounds were also questioned.
+Both have already obtained Malaysian citizenship.
+In fact, Abad had participated in the Malaysia national football team’s training camp, alongside Palmero Hevel.
+The two were not swept up in the scandal, mainly because they had not yet made their debut for the Malaysian national team.
+This issue has also raised suspicion regarding a number of naturalization processes carried out by Malaysia in previous years, such as the naturalization of Natxo and Kiko Insa.

-FIFA investigation and sanctions
+FIFA actions

-FIFA received an anonymous complaint a day after the Vietnam game disputing the eligibility of the seven players.
+FIFA received an anonymous complaint a day after the Vietnam game, disputing the eligibility of the seven players.

 In August 2025, FIFA opened disciplinary proceedings against FAM.
 This action was not known to the general public.

-On 26 September, FIFA imposed a fine of CHF 350,000 (approximately RM 1.9 million) on FAM, while the seven players received individual fines of CHF 2,000 (about RM 10,560) and a 12-month suspension from all football-related activities.
-This was when the scandal became known to the public.
+On 26 September, FIFA imposed a fine of CHF 350,000 (approximately RM 1.9 million) on FAM, while the seven players received individual fines of CHF 2,000 (about RM 10,560) and a 12-month suspension from football-related activities.
+This was when the scandal became publicly known.

-FIFA released an official report on 6 October detailing falsifications concerning the players' eligibility, including the alleged birthplaces of their grandparents.
+FIFA released an official report on 6 October, detailing falsifications concerning the players' eligibility, including the alleged birthplaces of their grandparents.
 While FAM claimed that the seven players had grandparents born in Malaysia, FIFA discovered that their grandparents had in fact been born in Argentina, Brazil, Spain and the Netherlands.
-Additionally, FIFA expanded its investigation to determine if this was systemic amongst other naturalisations; if proven, Malaysia's wins against Nepal and Vietnam could potentially be overturned into two automatic 3–0 losses.
+Additionally, FIFA expanded its investigation to determine if this was systemic amongst other naturalisations.

 On 3 November, FIFA dismissed FAM's appeal, with FAM immediately announcing that it would bring the case to the Court of Arbitration for Sport.
-On 18 November, FIFA officially opened a criminal investigation, which will also involve the authorities and respective federations of Brazil, Spain, the Netherlands and Argentina, to investigate the forgery saga.
+On 18 November, FIFA opened investigation involving the respective federations of Brazil, Spain, the Netherlands and Argentina.
+On 9 January 2026, CAS announced it would schedule the hearing.
+On 27 January 2026, however, CAS granted temporary suspension of FIFA ban for all seven players involved in the scheme, but noting that it does not mean the verdict has been issued; CAS will make the final decision, meaning the scandal effectively remains under investigation.
+The first hearing came on 27 February, but a day later CAS had delayed the announcement as they sought to collect further evidences.
+On 5 March, CAS dismissed FAM's appeal.
+FAM announced that it respects the Court's decision and admitted its own "responsibility for oversight failures", however considered the given sanctions to be "disproportionate, particularly when compared to sanctions imposed in similar cases".
+Following the announcement, the Asian Football Confederation announced it would conduct an investigation on FAM, under the supervision of FIFA and CAS.